aerolicavoli/PancakeCNC/README.md

 ### CNC Structure

-The motors, gearing, and hinge mechanism.
+The motors, gearing, hinge, and pump mechanisms.

+#### Printed Parts

+Checked into this repository are the following components

+- Peristaltic pump components
+  - PumpBase.stl
+  - PumpTop.stl
+  - PumpSpinner.stl
+- Hinge Components
+  - (Not checked in) UpperHinge.stl
+  - (Not checked in) LowerHinge.stl

 ### Controller Box